-But what is Mail Privacy Protection, why should you use it and how can you enable it inside iOS 15?
+But what is Mail Privacy Protection, why should you use it and how can you enable it on your iPhone?
 That’s what we’re going to talk about in this post.

 What is Mail Privacy Protection?

-Mail Privacy Protection (MPP) is Apple’s latest addition to the Mail app on iOS 15, created to protect users’ privacy.
+Mail Privacy Protection (MPP) is a privacy feature available inside the Mail app on iOS.
 The feature prevents advertisers and marketing agencies from knowing your mail activity so they don’t generate analytics based on your profile.

 To protect your mail privacy, Apple downloads all remote content available in a mail directly on your iPhone through multiple servers of its own.
 This way, companies and advertisers who send you an email will never know your IP address, when you opened the message for the first time, how many times you opened it (open rate), or if the mail was forwarded.